MIND CONTROL TECHNOLOGY

 Dr. José Delgado

 Dr. José M.R.
-Delgado was a pioneering neurophysiologist at Yale known for his controversial research in the 1950s-70s on brain stimulation to control behavior inventing devices like the “stimoceiver” for wireless brain-computer interfaces.
+Delgado was a pioneering neurophysiologist at Yale known for his controversial research in the 1950s-70s on brain stimulation to control behaviour inventing devices like the “stimoceiver” for wireless brain implants.

 Professorship at Yale